-March 8th International Women’s Day
+International Women’s Day March 8th

-I’ve had a draft of a piece on he Harper Road Burial awaiting a suitable occasion to publish it.
-And today, International Women’s Day is, perhaps, that occasion.
-International Women’s Day began, as an idea within Socialist organisations in 1909/1910.
+Today, is International Women’s Day.
+It began, as an idea within Socialist organisations in 1909/1910.
 Following the February Revolution in Russia and women gaining the vote, March 8th was chosen as the day to celebrate.
-The wider feminist movement adopted it in the 1960’s followed by the UN in 1977; since when it has been a day to celebrate women’s achievements and campaigns.
+The wider feminist movement adopted it in the 1960s followed by the UN in 1977.
+Since when, it has been a day to celebrate women’s achievements and campaigns worldwide.

-My post was about the Harper’s Road burial, which came up in Dominic Perring’s new book ‘London in the Roman World.’
+I have decided to post about the Harper’s Road burial.
+I was reminded about it by reading Dominic Perring’s new book ‘London in the Roman World.’
 He uses it to establish that Southwark was a place where people lived both before and after the Roman Conquest in 43AD.
-The burial was found in the 1970s’ dated to 50 – 70 AD but recent scientific analysis has shown that the burial was of a woman (21 – 38 years of age) with brown eyes and black hair who was brought up in Britain.
-She was of some wealth by her grave goods.
-She had both imported Roman pottery and British made objects: a bronze necklace (a torc possibly of Catevalaunian or Trinovantian origin) and a mirror.
-Dr Rebecca Redfern & Michael Marshall (Human Osteology Curator & Museum of London Archaeology) on the Museum of London’s website make a case for her being: a ‘Powerful women in late Iron Age London’.
-It’s well worth reading.
-They make a case for the mirror being ‘used by women for divination and magic, and were a source of knowledge that only women could command.
-Being able to use and read the mirror meant that the woman was highly regarded by her community.’
+The burial was found in the 1970s’ and dated to 50 – 70 AD (Roman Invasion of Britain was in 43 AD).
+Recent scientific analysis has shown that the burial was of a woman (21 – 38 years of age).
+She had brown eyes and black hair and was brought up in Britain.
+Her grave goods indicate she was wealthy.
+She had both imported Roman pottery but also typically British Iron Age objects.
+The combination shows some adaption between her native culture and the new Roman ways.

 Iron age burials are often found either with a sword or a mirror and the thinking is that the mirror reflects an equivalent status to a sword.
 I think we can say that the finds do reflect someone of standing, but as to the use of the mirror that must be speculation.
-Divination using a mirror is called ‘scrying’ and the British Museum has John Dee’s scrying apparatus.
+Divination using a mirror is called ‘scrying’ and the British Museum has John Dee’s scrying apparatus from the 16th Century.
 You can buy scrying mirrors on etsy. https://www.etsy.com/uk/market/scrying_mirror.
+But to make a case that Mirrors were not just utilitarian and prestige objects but also in use for supernatural/religious purposes is surely just speculation?

-Melanie Giles & Jody Joy in ‘Mirrors in the British Iron Age: performance, revelation and power published in 2007 (and available to read here) conclude:
+Melanie Giles & Jody Joy in ‘Mirrors in the British Iron Age: performance, revelation and power published in 2007 (and available to read here) concludes:

 ‘Iron Age mirrors, whether made of iron or bronze were beautiful, powerful, and potentially terrifying or dangerous objects.
 They were used in the preparation and presentation of the body and prestigious displays, but may also have been associated with powers of augury and insight into the past, or access to ancestral or spiritual worlds.’